 When we accepted Jesus Christ as our Lord and Savior, we experienced the wonderful cleansing power of his blood, which was shed on the cross for us over 2,000 years ago.
 We had an overwhelming feeling of freedom and release from the bondage of sin and death when we first repented from our old lives and turned to Christ.
 Then, the following dilemma began to occur as the weeks and months went by — we found ourselves tempted to return to sinful patterns of thinking and acting.
 It became difficult to accept that we would still continue to sin because we are children of the King: righteous, new creations in Christ, called to be holy as he is holy.

 But the truth is, we are still sinners and will always battle with sin in our lives because we are inwardly bent towards sin.
-That is the reason God says in His Word that we need to confess our sins and rely on His promise to cleanse us:
+That is the reason God says in his Word that we need to confess our sins and rely on his promise to cleanse us and transform us:

 - "Then I acknowledged my sin to you and did not cover up my iniquity.
 I said, 'I will confess my transgressions to the LORD' – and you forgave the guilt of my sin.”
 (Psalm 32:5)

 - “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective.”
 (James 5:16)

 - “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 (1 John 1:9)

 - "There is now no condemnation for those who are in Christ Jesus."
 (Romans 8:1)

 - Though we are commanded not to sin, there is forgiveness through Jesus Christ.

 - When we sin, there is a way to restore fellowship with God:

 - Confess that sin to God and to others.